 I was watching some clip where these Filipino women dig scraps of food from the garbage that restaurants throw out and they recook the garbage to eat it, daily.
 There are a lot worst things out there than unfulfillment.
 So I’m not trying to rock the boat over to drown here.
 The relationship, our well-being, and our future matters more of course.

-Before you misunderstand and think that My Darling Hippo is a traditionalist clout, please know that…he works for me 😛 He also works 10 hour days already.
+Before you misunderstand and think that My Darling Hubby is traditionalist clout, please know that…he works for me 😛 He also works 10 hour days already.
 After work, his mind is jello.
 They pay him the big bucks to problem solve and his brain is fried at the end of the day.

 He still tries to help when he can.
 He is actually coding something for me right now that could benefit some bloggers and marketers out there.
 Only…there is a lot of Red Tape to break first.
 I think everyone who can, should reach financial independence first and then start going to work for themselves.